UKHomeOffice/callisto-timecard-restapi/docs/features/eahw-1249-annual-target-hours.md

 ### Topic
 Based on the guideance in the [topic creation](https://github.com/UKHomeOffice/callisto-docs/blob/main/blueprints/topic-creation.md) blueprint the following are suggested -

-- name - callisto-timecard
+- name - callisto-timecard-timeentry
-- partition key - `TimeEntry.ownerId`
+- partition key - `TimeEntry.tenantId`-`TimeEntry.ownerId`

 ### Event
 Based on the guideance in the [event publication (schema & trigger points)](https://github.com/UKHomeOffice/callisto-docs/blob/main/blueprints/event-publishing-and-consuming.md) blueprint the following are suggested -